Wilson Avenue Theater

 2 people favorited this theater

 Acts from the American Music Hall in the Loop frequently performed there.
 In 1919 it was converted to a bank, Fidelity Bank.
 Later it was the Uptown State Bank, Federal Trust and Savings Bank, and then the Bank of Chicago.
-It remains so today as a TCF Bank, with a mural on one side visible from the El and a trompe l'eoil mural on the other.
+It was last named TCF Bank, with a mural on one side visible from the El and a trompe l'eoil mural on the other.
 The interior still looks like a cross between a theater and a bank.